clemelve/CBraMod/README.md

 ## Limitations

 **Signal lengths** Despite being presented as a generalizable foundation model, CBraMod handles dataset heterogeneity by fixing the input format: all signals are segmented into 1-second windows and resampled at 200Hz.
 Different tasks operate at different timescales.
-Motor imagery and affective EEG responses exhibit different temporal dynamics.
+Motor imagery and emotion EEG responses exhibit different temporal dynamics.

 A representative example is SEED-V, where each trial lasts only one second and is originally sampled at 1000 Hz.
 While this standardization simplifies the design of a unified foundation model, it also raises concerns about the loss of task-specific temporal information.